Stove Maintenance OilRegular price £4.95 GBP Save £0.00 GBP

 Cleaning and seasoning your stove a couple of times a year is a good way to keep it rust-free and looking good: do it once before storing it for any long period of time, and once again through the year if it’s been heavily adventured.

-In our efforts to ensure we’re a sustainable company in every way we can be, we like to work with suppliers and partners who share our values, and we love it when we find a company who really embrace sustainabiltiy in every aspect of the way they run their business.
-When looking for a supplier of a good oil we could use to cure our stoves, we were thrilled when we came across Bennet and Dunne, a small company based in Shropshire, England (very close in fact to the wonderful Netherton Foundry, who also produce great UK-made goods we love!).
+In our efforts to ensure we’re a sustainable company in every way we can be, we like to work with suppliers and partners who share our values, and we love it when we find a company who really embrace sustainability in every aspect of the way they run their business.
+When looking for a supplier of a good oil we could use to cure our stoves, we were thrilled when we came across Bennet and Dunne, a small company based in Shropshire, England.

 Bennet and Dunne pride themselves on being a zero-waste business: they even repurpose the leftover rapeseed husks after they’ve been pressed for oil, which are turned into Rapeseed Cake and sold on to a local farmer as cattle feed.
 They re-use or recycle all of their packaging, and their crops are grown without chemicals in the most environmentally-friendly way possible.
 Growing crops in this way, along with the hedgerows, ponds and wildflower fields they maintain across their farm supports wildlife, insects and birds and helps protect the delicate ecosystem of the British countryside.